Apple iPhone 11 deals explained

 Take night time photos

-The verdict is in and the iPhone 11 beats all comers when taking photos in low light.
-This is a significant upgrade over not just the iPhone X, but also any other competing phone.
+The iPhone 11 beat its contemporaries when taking photos in low light.
+This was a significant upgrade over not just the iPhone X, but also any other competing phone.
+Later phones such as the Samsung Galaxy S22 and the iPhone 13 Pro have made significant improvements to their low light photography in the years since the iPhone 11 was released.

 Record 4K video